-The iShares TIPS Bond ETF (TIP, $127.98) is focused on U.S. Treasury Inflation-Protected Securities, or TIPS.
-These special bonds actually increase in principal value along with the rate of inflation – ensuring your investment isn't eroded here as it might be in other assets.
+The iShares TIPS Bond ETF (TIP, $123.94) is focused on U.S. Treasury Inflation-Protected Securities, or TIPS.
+These special bonds actually increase in principal value along with the rate of inflation, ensuring your investment isn't eroded here as it might be in other assets.

 Of course, there's no such thing as a perfect way to zero out risk.
 Perhaps obviously, these bonds will see an increase in value when inflation is hot, but you might be stuck with an asset that doesn't really do anything when prices are stagnant or only slowly rising.

-And in the early 2010s, when there was also a lot of talk about the threat of inflation that never materialized, investors piled into TIPS bonds to accept yields that were slightly negative on the expectations rapid inflation would more than make up for it in the long run.
+As always, know the risks of what you're holding.
+In the early 2010s, when there was also a lot of talk about an inflation threat that never materialized, investors piled into TIPS bonds to accept yields that were slightly negative on the expectations rapid inflation would more than make up for it in the long run.
 When it didn't, they were stuck in a very bad investment indeed.

 TIPS can be a great profit center if and when inflation remains real and persistent.
 But just make sure you understand the risk if that doesn't transpire.